This post is part of the complete Guide on Python for SEO

 Here is a great video by Datacamp to understand the basics to define your own function.

-How to use Functions?
+How to Create Python Functions?

 All we need to do is: